 Created by LinkPool, market.link is an open and permissionless marketplace where Chainlink node operators can list their oracle services, data source connections, credentials, security reviews, and on-chain performance in order for developers to review and use to construct their own oracle network consisting of nodes they deem trustworthy.

 Chainlink Oracle Reputation (COR)

 Created by Secure Data Links, reputation.link is a data analytics dashboard that displays the historical performance, uptime, revenue, and on-chain derived statistics of individual Chainlink node operators, data provider APIs, and the Chainlink Network as a whole.

-The Chainlink Network consists of a diverse range of node operators, including large telecommunications service providers such as Deutsche Telekom subsidiary T-Systems MMS, experienced blockchain infrastructure providers like Certus.One, stake.fish, Chorus.One, as well as traditional data providers in Kaiko, Huobi, CryptoAPIs, and more.
+The Chainlink Network consists of a diverse range of node operators, including large telecommunications service providers such as Deutsche Telekom subsidiary T-Systems and Swisscom, experienced blockchain infrastructure providers like Stake.fish and Staked, as well as traditional data providers like Kaiko, Huobi, CryptoAPIs, and many more.

 Chainlink Grant Program